NatWeiss/RapidGame/README.md

 The library prebuilder creates static libraries that virtually eliminate build times for the cocos2d-x engine.
 With hundreds of source files to be compiled, building cocos2d-x for just one platform can take at least five minutes.
 This can be a real time sink, especially when switching from the simulator to device triggers a rebuild.

-The prebuilder automatically downloads cocos2d-x, patches it to ensure that it can be built from the commandline, then prebuilds cocos2d-x for all possible platforms, configurations and architectures.
-It is then possible to compile and link native cocos2d-x games in seconds.
-Even better, the project creator will absolutely symlink to the location of the prebuilt libraries so your game projects stay lightweight and can be moved easily.
+The prebuilder can use a custom cocos2d-x root folder, or automatically download, patch and prebuild the latest version of cocos2d-x.
+It will then be possible to compile and link native cocos2d-x games in seconds.
+Even better, the project creator will absolutely symlink to the location of the prebuilt libraries so that game projects stay lightweight and can be moved easily.
 A regular cocos2d-x game project directory can be half a gigabyte or more.
-A RapidGame project is around two megabytes.
+A RapidGame project is a couple megabytes.

 What's the difference between a RapidGame project and a "normal" cocos2d-x project?